 Using a nominee means that the company will end up with only 1 extra shareholder (the nominee) after the offer has closed, with all Snowball Effect investors holding shares in the nominee.

-If you would prefer to use a nominee structure, Snowball Effect will require a clear plan for the ongoing management of the company.
+If you would prefer to use a nominee structure, Snowball Effect will work with you to create a clear plan for the ongoing management of the company.
 Snowball Effect can offer these management services if this is something you would like to consider – we can provide further information and recommendations once we have a deeper understanding of your business.

 Common objectives of a nominee company are:

-Avoid the Takeovers Code.
+Manage Takeovers Code requirements.
 Some companies wish to avoid a body of regulation called the Takeovers Code, which applies to companies with more than 50 (voting) shareholders and 50 share parcels.
 This objective can also be met by offering non-voting shares.
 And the Takeovers Panel has issued a partial exemption from the Takeovers Code for smaller companies.

 Manage financial reporting obligations.
 Some companies wish to avoid enhanced financial reporting obligations that apply to companies with 10 or more shareholders.
 If desired, this objective can also usually be met by offering non-voting shares.

-Perceived hassle of dealing with a large number of shareholders.
+Manage administration of a large number of shareholders.
 The occasional company is concerned about ongoing administration for a large number of shareholders.
 We don’t consider this perception to be true, assuming professional share registry management and electronic communications (we provide these solutions).